What is Hypothyroidism?

 Radioactive Iodine Uptake Test (RAIU Test).
 The thyroid uptake test is a nuclear medicine test that uses a radioactive iodine tracer.
-The patient drinks a liquid or capsule containing the iodine.
+You will drink a liquid or capsule containing the iodine.
 A special gamma probe is placed on the neck to measure how much of the tracer the thyroid absorbs from the blood.
 A low uptake indicates hypothyroidism.

 Needle Aspiration Biopsy

 Needle aspiration biopsy is used to obtain thyroid cells for microscopic evaluation.
-It may be useful to rule out thyroid cancer in patients with thyroid nodules, abnormal findings on a thyroid scan or ultrasound, or those who have a goiter that is large or feels unusual on physical exam.
-Much like drawing blood, the doctor injects a small needle into the thyroid gland and draws cells from the gland into a syringe.
+It may be useful to rule out thyroid cancer in people with thyroid nodules, abnormal findings on a thyroid scan or ultrasound, or those who have a goiter that is large or feels unusual on physical exam.
+Much like drawing blood, the provider inserts a small needle into the thyroid gland and draws cells from the gland into a syringe.
 The cells are put onto a slide, stained, and examined under a microscope.

 Screening Recommendations for Hypothyroidism

 Professional organizations differ widely on hypothyroidism screening recommendations.
 Most do not recommend widespread routine screening for healthy nonpregnant adults who have no symptoms.